Frequently Asked Questions

 Although properties sometimes host our representatives and offer products and services on a complimentary basis so that we may sample them, this is not a guarantee of a feature or mention.
 Nor does it guarantee positive coverage if we publish an article.
 Our editorial content is editorial only.
 We never feature pay for placement content in our editorial pages.

-What topics does SBTR cover?
+What topics do you cover?

 How much time do you spend at a destination?

-Usually our teams stay anywhere from a long weekend to a week or longer at a destination.
+Our teams stay anywhere from a long weekend to a week or more at a destination.
 Dedicated city hotel features are at least one night and almost always two or more nights long.
 Our teams usually spend a week at rental homes, including villas, and destination resorts.
 Our teams usually stay three nights at safari properties and list details including amenities, facilities, meals and the game they see during their time there.
 Each article lists the length of stay as well as the month and year of the visit.
 Voyages are generally the length of the actual voyage.

 How can I propose a topic for inclusion?